 National University offers a nine-trimester program leading to the master of science in oriental medicine degree (MSOM).
 Our traditional apprentice-style learning environment immerses students in the five branches of oriental medicine:

 - Herbal Medicine

 - Tui Na Oriental Bodywork and Therapeutic Massage

 - Qi Gong and Tai Chi

 National University’s program provides a solid foundation in both western and Chinese medical science, so that the graduate can design integrative treatment plans for their future patients.
 Students learn fundamental biomedical science and modern medical diagnostics including coursework in radiology, pathology, physiology, microbiology, and public health.

-As of February 25, 2011, the Master of Science in Acupuncture Program and the Master of Science in Oriental Medicine Program of National University of Health Sciences was accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental medicine practitioners.
-ACAOM is located in the Maryland Trade Center Building, Suite 760, 7501 Greenway Center Drive, Greenbelt, MD 20770, 301-313-0855; fax 301-313-0912.
-This full accreditation assures that NUHS graduates are eligible to sit for the licensing examinations conducted by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-Learn more »
+The Master of Science Degree in Acupuncture and the Master of Science Degree in Oriental Medicine of the National University of Health Sciences are accredited under the Master’s Degree standards by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the recognized accrediting agency for programs preparing acupuncture and oriental medicine practitioners.
+ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone, 952-212-2434; fax, 952-657-7068.